NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 LIDAR is an **active remote sensing** system.
 An active system means that the system itself generates energy - in this case light - to measure things on the ground.
 In a LiDAR system, light is emitted from a rapidly firing laser.
 You can imagine, light quickly strobing from a laser light source.
 This light travels to the ground and reflects off of things like buildings and tree branches.
 The reflected light energy then returns to the LiDAR sensor where it is recorded.

-Now remember from the video that the LiDAR system times the travel of the light to the ground and back and that time is used to in turn calculate distance traveled.
+A LiDAR system measures the time it takes for emitted light to travel  to the ground and back.
+That time is used to calculate distance traveled.
 Distance traveled is then converted to elevation.
-Also remember that a LiDAR system contains a GPS and an IMU that help it accurately identify the location of reflected light energy, on the ground.
+These measurements are made using the key components of a lidar system including a GPS that identifies the X,Y,Z location of the light energy and an IMU that provides the orientation of the plane in the sky.

 <iframe width="560" height="315" src="//www.youtube.com/embed/uSESVm59uDQ?rel=0" frameborder="0" allowfullscreen></iframe>

-###The Distribution of Reflected Light Energy in terms of Photons ###
+###How Light Energy Is Used to Measure Trees ###

 Light energy is a collection of photons.
-As photons that make up light moves towards the ground, they hit objects such as branches on a tree.
+As photon that make up light moves towards the ground, they hit objects such as branches on a tree.
 Some of the light reflects off of those objects and returns to the sensor.
 If the object is small, and there are gaps surrounding it that allow light to pass through, some light continues down towards the ground.
 Because some photons reflect off of things like branches but others continue down towards the ground, multiple reflections may be recorded from one pulse of light.

 The distribution of energy that returns to the sensor creates what we call a waveform.
 The amount of energy that returned to the LiDAR sensor is known as "intensity".
 The areas where more photons or more light energy returns to the sensor create peaks in the distribution of energy.
 Theses peaks in the waveform often represent objects on the ground like - a branch, a group of leaves or a building.